Homemade Uncrustables (Perfect for the Freezer)

 Peanut butter: Choose your favorite kind!
 Regular peanut butter or natural, creamy or crunchy.
 Use the flavor your family loves most!

 Jam or jelly: Use your favorite flavor, store-bought or homemade!
-If you’re looking for a homemade recipe, try my no pectin mixed berry jam!
+The beauty of this DIY Uncrustables recipe is you get to control the ingredients!
+If you’re looking for a homemade jam recipe, try my no pectin mixed berry jam or small batch strawberry jam!

 Instructions